Indiana Labor Laws Guide

 Indiana overtime laws

-Indiana regulates overtime requirements using provisions from the Fair Labor Standards Act (FLSA).
+Indiana regulates overtime requirements using Fair Labor Standards Act (FLSA) provisions.

-This act states that every employee who works more than 40 hours in a workweek, unless exempt, is entitled to 1.5 times their regular wage rate in overtime pay.
+Unless exempt, this act states that every employee who works more than 40 hours in a workweek is entitled to 1.5 times their regular wage rate in overtime pay.

 Overtime exceptions and exemptions in Indiana

-In accordance with federal FLSA overtime regulations, the state of Indiana has certain exceptions and exemptions when it comes to overtime requirements.
+The state of Indiana has certain exceptions and exemptions to overtime requirements following the federal FLSA overtime regulations.

 Indiana break laws

-When it comes to breaks during the workday, Indiana follows federal break laws.
+When it comes to breaks during the workday, the state of Indiana follows federal break laws.

 These do not require that employers provide either rest periods or meal breaks.